User story examples

 Notes on the scorecard

 The story is not as small as it could be.

 Improving the story: You could split the story and initially do only the first acceptance criteria.
 A website with your name, slogan (summing up your point of difference), address and contact details will let Fiona Film-Fan decide if the theatre is right for her and then get in touch to find out what’s playing.
 By keeping the story as small as possible, you make it easier to deliver value in a single Sprint.

 Introduction to user stories — blog series

 - Bringing stakeholders on board through user stories

 - Creating user stories with story mapping

-- Improving user stories with a definition of ready
+- Do your user stories need a definition of ready?

 - Example user stories